vbookshelf/Chat-With-Two-LLM-Agents-Python-Workflow/README.md

 The key to making this group chat work is to maintain a master_chat_history.
 This is just a list of who spoke and what they said.
 This master_chat_history is passed to an agent when it is prompted.
 The agent is then able to output a response to the last message in the master_chat_history.

-There is also a separate chat history for each agent.
+There is also a chat history for each agent.
+Note that the OpenAi prompt format is being used.

 Master chat history example: